Boss-Codes/eva-1/README.md

 Currently, as Eva bot is still in development, the only Staff member is the Developer: Boss#0006 (Bossaidy [GitHub Main Account]/BossIsADev [VS Code Account])

 ## Contributing
-If you want to contribute, DM me on Discord (Boss#0006) or make a merge request and I will review it!
+If you want to contribute, DM me on Discord (Boss#0006) or make a merge request and I will review it and go from there!

 ## License
 Eva is license under the GNU GPLv-3 License: